All Episodes

 No, I think you have to be able to defend what you say.

-That's happened to me yesterday, too.
+This happened to me yesterday, too.

-They they take it out of context.
+They take it out of context.

-The good news is that you know, if it's just words, a lot of times the news passes and people lose interest in it.
+The good news is that, you know, if it's just words, a lot of times the news passes and people lose interest in it.

-Uh, but if you can defend what you say and go, hey, this is what I meant, and this is why I said it.
+But if you can defend what you say and go, hey, this is what I meant and this is why I said it, reasonable people will usually listen to you.

 What street is that on?